 Way2Go is a statewide South Australian program promoting safer, greener and more active travel for primary school students and their communities.
-It uses a whole school approach built on a partnership between local councils, school communities and the Department of Planning, Transport and Infrastructure (DPTI).
+It uses a whole school approach built on a partnership between local councils, school communities and the Department of Planning, Transport and Infrastructure (DIT).

 Local councils partner with DIT and school communities to identify, plan and implement people focused, safe and innovative improvements in local streets near schools to support active travel.

 School communities establish partnerships at different levels depending on their capacity as described in the Way2Go model.